 - This event has passed.

-The FCBA Engineering and Technical Committee will sponsor a CLE on Tuesday, November 14 from 3:00 – 5:00 p.m.
-ET entitled Guarding Connections: National Security and the FCC’s Equipment Authorization Program.
+The FCBA State and Local Practice Committee will sponsor a CLE on Tuesday, February 6 from 2:00 – 4:00 p.m.
+ET entitled Billions for Broadband: An Update on the BEAD Grant Process and What’s Next for 2024.
 This program will be held virtually via the Zoom platform.

 FCBA no longer offers CA MCLE credit to attendees.
 If you wish to obtain CA credit, you must apply for it on your own.
 FCBA will, however, provide a generic certificate of attendance that may be used.
 Please click here for more information on the CA Bar Standards for MCLE Activity Approval and Requirements.

 Online registration is closed.
-Please contact Wendy Parish at email@example.com if you would like to register.
+Please contact Elina Gross at firstname.lastname@example.org to register.

 Cost: $135.00 for Private Sector Members; $95.00 for Non-Profit 501c3 Members; $50.00 for Government/Academic/Transitional/Retired Members; No charge for Law Student Members; $205.00 for Non-Members